 Construction is one of the deadliest civilian jobs in the United States, with 774 fatalities in 2010, the highest number of any industry, according to the federal Bureau of Labor Statistics.
 The bureau reports that there were 11.8 fatalities among construction laborers for every 100,000 employees in 2010, more than three times the national rate of 3.6 per 100,000 for all sectors.
 And four construction laborers out of every 100 are injured each year.
 The South Carolina construction accident lawyers at the Louthian Law Firm can help you get the compensation you deserve if you have been hurt on the job.

-South Carolina laws require that employers maintain a safe work environment and follow all of the applicable workplace safety rules.
 But construction work can be dangerous by its nature — workers must do their jobs around heavy equipment, extreme temperatures, dangerous chemicals and dizzying heights.
 These problems are complicated at some South Carolina job sites by employers, subcontractors, developers, property owners or co-workers who don’t follow safety rules or fail to warn workers about unsafe conditions.

 If you or someone you care about suffered a construction injury at a South Carolina construction site due to someone else’s carelessness, you have the right to hold them legally liable for your injuries.
 With a construction accident lawsuit, you may be able to collect financial compensation for your medical bills, missed work, injuries, disability and other serious, long-term effects of the accident.
 If a family member was killed in a construction accident, you may be able to bring a wrongful death lawsuit.

 Call our construction accident attorneys today toll free at (803) 454-1200 or use our online contact form.
 We always offer free, no-obligation case evaluations, and we don’t take a dime in fees until we win your case.
 The Louthian Law Firm represents injured construction workers in Columbia and throughout South Carolina.

 Types of Construction Accidents